Michael Ashcroft: Conservative Party

 has established "megaphone presence" in the online media and the Lib Dems are described as blocking economic and welfare system reforms.
 The parties have separate and contradictory agendas and—as exemplified by Michael Gove's education reforms intended for Tory ears only'-do not even consult each other.

 Cameron's philosophy of liberal conservatism has been destroyed by "coordinated attacks on the Coalition."
 Although voters may have liked Coalition government, "the two parties are no longer trying to pretend that they are governing together" and Cameron seems unwilling to celebrate midterm successes.
 "Ashcroft, who has been against it all along, looks like getting his way."

 Ashcroft became the largest donor to the Conservative's candidate for the 2021 London mayoral election.
 Of the £255,000 raised by the candidate, Shaun Bailey, Ashcroft donated £100,000.

 In 2022, he published a book about the wife of the then Prime Minister Boris Johnson, Carrie Symonds, to whom he attributed a negative influence on her husband.

 Peerage

-On 31 March 2000, Ashcroft was appointed as a life peer, and the title Baron Ashcroft, of Chichester in the County of West Sussex was gazetted on 20 October 2000, the last creation of the millennium.
+On 31 March 2000, Ashcroft was appointed as a life peer, and the title Baron Ashcroft, of Chichester in the County of West Sussex was gazetted on 20 October 2000.
 He was nominated by Conservative party leader William Hague on the condition that he became a UK resident, although at the beginning of 2010 he announced his "non-domiciled" tax status.
 Ashcroft had announced that he intended to take the title "Baron Ashcroft of Belize", a suggestion that infuriated his political opponents.
 He later said this had been a joke, and his title was created as simply "Baron Ashcroft".

 On 31 March 2015, the day after the prorogation of Parliament ahead of the 2015 general election, he announced his resignation from the House of Lords with immediate effect, stating he would continue in politics.